ataibarkai/SemanticType/Readme.md

 ```

 ### Advanced Usage: The `gatewayMap` Function
-We may also define Specs with a `static` function `gatewayMap` where:
+We may also define `TypeBurritoSpec`s with a static function `gatewayMap` where:

 `static func gatewayMap(preMap: TheTypeInsideTheBurrito) -> TheTypeInsideTheBurrito`